 If Marvel is looking to zip through time and get more cosmic and colorful, there’s no better character to further emphasize than Doctor Strange.

 3. The New Avengers

-Marvel is unlikely to abandon the Avengers franchise entirely after Avengers 4.
+Marvel will not abandon the Avengers franchise entirely after Avengers 4.
 At the same time, it appears that a substantial number of the original Avengers will either die or retire in that movie.
-Marvel keeps hyping it up as the end of an era, and Chris Hemsworth suggested to Vanity Fair that an event with the core cast was “the last time we get to hang out like this.”
 So the fifth Avengers movie could be The New Avengers, focusing on an entirely different lineup.

 4. Captain Marvel: Secret Invasion

 One major comic book storyline that Marvel could look to adapt in Phase 4 is Secret Invasion.
 This plot, which began in 2008, revealed that some characters in the Marvel universe have secretly been replaced by Skrulls, a race of shapeshifting aliens.
 In the comics, the Skrulls pose as Spider-Woman, Elektra, Black Bolt, and Ant-Man.